 Think about your transferable skills and gain the skills you need for your new career.
 For example, both of my career options are very different.
 In order to transition from toxicology into a vaccine research career I have to learn more about vaccines, virology, and infectious diseases so I took a virology course on Coursera.org from Dr. Vincent Racaniello.
 However, to prepare for a STEM education career I am taking a Teaching as Research course from the Center for the Integration of Research, Teaching and Learning (CIRTL).

 5. Keep up with your Professional Activities:

-Nowadays you can find many free professional leadership courses online.
-Take leadership positions, mentor, volunteer or start blogging.
-Blogging has allowed me to create a platform to share my experience to help students, scientists and women in STEM.
+Take leadership positions, mentor, volunteer or start a digital platform.
+Use Twitter or blogging as a platform to share your experiences to help students, scientists and women in STEM.
 The science blogging community is a great way to improve your writing, communication, network and create a professional platform as a STEM professional.